 Corporate and Foundation Prospects

-The underlying objective of the Business Engagement Center (BEC) and the Foundation Relations team within the Office of University Development is to increase the quantity and quality of interactions and relationships between members of the university community and corporations, and corporate or professional foundations, and to do so in a coordinated fashion.
-These teams encourage college and unit relationships or contacts directly with corporations or foundations, unless requested otherwise bythe corporations or foundations, or unless there are other University priorities established by the President and Executive Officers that would be affected.
+The underlying objective of the Business Engagement Center (“BEC”) and the Foundation Relations Team within OUD is to increase the quantity and quality of interactions and relationships between members of the university community and corporations, and corporate or professional foundations, and to do so in a coordinated fashion.
+These teams encourage SCUs to establish direct relationships or contacts with corporations or foundations, unless requested otherwise by the corporations or foundations, or unless there are other university priorities established by the president and executive officers that would be affected.

 All corporations/corporate foundations which have been assigned a prospect manager are treated as a managed prospect, with policy guidelines that are the same as those outlined for individuals.
-In order to help focus corporate and foundation development efforts and improve communication with a wide range of University representatives and multiple points of contact with corporate and foundation prospects, these teams will take the lead in managing key corporations, and corporate or professional foundations.
-Generally, the prospect manager will be a development officer from the BEC or Foundation Relations team but they might also be from the unit with the most significant history and strongest relationship with a given organization.
-Staff, faculty, and program representatives will work with the BEC or Foundation Relations teams and the appropriate prospect manager to contact organizations that draw particular interest from multiple University units.
+In order to help focus corporate and foundation development efforts and improve communication with a wide range of university representatives and multiple points of contact with corporate and foundation prospects, these teams will take the lead in managing key corporations, and corporate or professional foundations.
+Generally, the prospect manager will be a gift officer from the BEC or Foundation Relations Team, but they might also be from the SCU with the most significant history and strongest relationship with a given organization.
+Staff, faculty, and program representatives will work with the BEC or Foundation Relations teams and the appropriate prospect manager to contact organizations that draw particular interest from multiple SCUs.

 For corporations and corporate foundations with a manager listed on the prospect tracking system it is expected that staff will comply with all guidelines related to managed prospects as previously outlined in this document.
 However, there is no need for the prospect manager to restrict asks to one at a time if the corporation or corporate foundation welcomes multi-unit asks.
 The management of corporate prospects is important for several reasons: